Partido Komunista ng Pilipinas-1930: History

 In 1935, PKP was accepted into the Comintern.
-In 1937 the PKP was legalized again, under the Commonwealth in response to the growing threat of fascism in Germany and militarist Japan.
-And in 1938 the Socialist Party was merged into the PKP.
-The PKP participated in a Popular Front for municipal elections in 1940, which did well on the island of Luzon, where six communist mayors were elected.
+In 1937, the PKP was legalized again, under the Commonwealth in response to the growing threat of fascism in Germany and militarist Japan.
+In 1938, the Socialist Party was merged into the PKP.
+The PKP participated in a popular front for municipal elections in 1940, which did well on the island of Luzon, where six communist mayors were elected.

-Armed Resistance, 1942–1954
+Armed resistance, 1942–1954

 During World War II, the PKP helped organize the fight against the Japanese invasion.
 Under PKP leadership, the Hukbalahap (People's Army against Japan) was created in 1942 under the leadership of Luis Taruc and Vicente Lava.
 The Hukbalahap carried on a struggle against the Japanese occupation for the next three years.
 After the end of Japanese occupation, the PKP found itself in a considerably strengthened position in the working class and peasant movements.
 The Congress of Labor Organizations was created in July 1945 under PKP management.
 In 1946 PKP participated in the presidential elections within the Democratic Alliance.

 In 1948, the PKP began an armed struggle against the government.
 The party was banned that year.
 In early 1950, the PKP created the People's Liberation Army (Hukbong Mapagpalaya ng Bayan) which was made up of about 10,000 soldiers.
-On October 18, 1950, the entire secretariat of the Central Committee of the PKP was arrested, including General Secretary Jose Lava, following the earlier capture of the Politburo in Manila (and would remain in prison for the next two decades).
-Jose had taken over the leadership when his brother Vicente died, and another brother, Jesus, took over after Jose's capture.
+On October 18, 1950, the entire secretariat of the Central Committee of the PKP was arrested, including General Secretary José Lava, following the earlier capture of the Politburo in Manila (and would remain in prison for the next two decades).
+José had taken over the leadership when his brother Vicente died, and another brother, Jesus, took over after José's capture.

 In the course of the armed struggle, PKP and the People's Liberation Army sustained large losses.
-By the end of 1954 the armed struggle was effectively over, although it took a few more years to die out, after which the PKP pursued a course of peaceful (legal and illegal) action.
+By the end of 1954, the armed struggle was effectively over, although it took a few more years to die out, after which the PKP pursued a course of peaceful (legal and illegal) action.
 Although they created another guerilla force similar to the Hukbong Mapagpalaya ng Bayan, known as the Bagong Hukbong Mapagpalaya ng Bayan; more commonly known as the Army ng Bayan (or Ermeng Bayan according to the CPP), under Pedro Taruc and Sumulong.